alexz12948/Password-Generator/README.md

 ## Features to Add

+- [x] P0: Ability to generate passwords with some configuration
 - [ ] P0: Ability to save password to keychain
 - [ ] P0: Add in PyInstaller to create an App
 - [ ] P1: Refactor view to multiple components